hjjimmykim/SchwabBandit/README.md

 Tests the timing and accuracy of various entropy estimation functions for use in `bandit.py`

 Monte Carlo integration with quasi-random sampling far outperforms all other integration methods tested.

+## `bandit2.py`
+Compare using correct beta distribution prior to using a Gaussian to approximate